dmsemenov/laravel-docker-environment/README.md

 - Redis
 - Node: latest

+>Note: If you want to use PHP 7 ``git clone --depth 1 --branch php-7.x git@github.com:dmsemenov/laravel-docker-environment.git``

 ### Installation
 **Note:** Local environment tested on Ubuntu and macOS.
 Feel free to create an Issue for other OS.
 1. **Clone repository**